touraye/under-doz/content/Module-3-java-at-first-glace/b-data-types-java.md

 # Data Types In Java

-In previous lessons, we explored [variables](https://github.com/touraye/under-doz/blob/main/content/Module-2-introduction-to-programming/c-getting-into-programming.md#the-variable-concept), including the various data types programs can handle, such as numeric values, textual content, and boolean (true/false) logic.
+In previous lessons, we explored [variables](https://github.com/touraye/under-doz/blob/main/content/Module-2-introduction-to-programming/c-getting-into-programming.md#the-variable-concept), including the various data types programs can handle, such as numeric values, textual content, and boolean (true/false) values.
 We briefly covered how programs interact with these foundational data types.
 Now, let’s delve into Java’s specific data types, which include primitive types and object-oriented structures.

 **What are Data Types in Java**